-7 days until we wake up and it’s December 25th.
-For some the excitement of the season mounts as the days get closer, but for others it’s a real strain knowing they have less days than yesterday to complete everything.
+For some, the excitement of the Christmas season mounts as the days get closer, but for others, it’s a real strain knowing they have fewer days than yesterday to complete everything.
 However it makes you feel, I invite you to join me each of the 12 days till Christmas, as I share daily Christmas Reflections and of course an accompanying Christmas image!
 (I just love taking photos & sharing pictures so it’s only right each post is inspired by my own photos.)

 Some of you may have noticed, that there isn’t a strict scheduling system of new posts on my blog.
 That is because I can have Fibromyalgia flares (the chronic health condition I suffer with) and my body just says “NO!” & I can’t face writing a blog post as it can take a lot out of me.

 Now this is always a battle, as inside I’m still the same girl as before Fibromyalgia restricted me physically and my character is very driven, determined and committed to getting what I want or achieving goals I’ve set myself.
 However, physically, my body doesn’t always give me the privilege of being that girl anymore, it doesn’t care what I want or what goal I had set myself, if it can’t manage it at that moment then my body isn’t doing it and if I try to do it then the punishment is 1000 times worse.